ray2day/BouwmarktAPI/README.md

 <b>DELETE:</b>
 /api/Vestiging/{id}

 <I>Code here is runnable but not finished yet!
-Just added Koopzondagen.
+Just added the Koopzondagen class itself.
 I am testing.
 After that I will implement some validation (prevent duplicate dates etc.).
 Separate I wrote a function to determine possible shopping Sundays a validation which I hope to implement later</I>.

 #Showing myself and future employers I am capable of doing these kind of ASP.NET projects!